Online Bidding for Contextual First-Price Auctions with Budgets under One-Sided Information Feedback: Quantile-based Estimation under Censored Feedback

-Traditional regression methods (e.g., ordinary least squares) fail in this setting because: \begin{enumerate} \item The censoring is not random but depends on our adaptive bidding decisions. \item When $b_t \geq d_t$, we observe only that $d_t \leq b_t$, not the actual value of $d_t$. \end{enumerate}
+The core statistical challenge is estimating the linear parameter $\alpha$ from censored observations $\{(x_t, d_t \cdot \I\{b_t \leq d_t\})\}_{t=1}^n$.
+We only observe $d_t$ when we lose the auction ($b_t \leq d_t$).
+Traditional regression methods fail because the censoring depends on our adaptive bidding decisions, and when $b_t > d_t$ we observe only an upper bound, not the actual value.